XLSForm/xlsform.github.io/xlsform-standard.md

 *submission_url* - is your submission url
 *public_key* - is the base64RsaPublicKey

 For more information on encrypted forms and how to generate the rsa keys have a look at the tutorial [here](http://opendatakit.org/help/encrypted-forms/).
-Please have a look at the [tutorial_encrypted]() xlsform.
+Please have a look at the [tutorial_encrypted](https://ona.io/xlsforms/forms/tutorial_encrypted) xlsform example..

 ##### Multiple webpage forms